Harshitha-317/TextSummarizer/README.md

 short_description: This application will be used to summarize the text
 ---

-Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference

 [![Hugging Face Space](https://img.shields.io/badge/%F0%9F%A4%97%20Try%20Live%20Demo%20on-Hugging%20Face-yellow?style=for-the-badge)](https://huggingface.co/spaces/Harshitha-317/TextSummarizer)

 ---

 # 🧠 Text Summarizer

-A lightweight **text summarization web app** built with **Gradio** and deployed on **Hugging Face Spaces**.
+A text summarization web app built with Gradio and deployed on Hugging Face Spaces.
 Paste any long text and get a concise summary in seconds.

 👉 **Live demo:** https://huggingface.co/spaces/Harshitha-317/TextSummarizer